 December – Lighting of the Park: This annual event is a family favorite.
 Drive through the park and enjoy the scenery illuminated by thousands of Christmas Lights.
 It’s rumored that Santa makes a special appearance!
-Free to public.
+Free to public, but donations are accepted.

 The picturesque sand swimming beach on the shore of Lake Placid is very popular with visitors.
 It is open seasonally from 8 a.m. until sunset.
 Swimming is free of charge.
 There are no lifeguards on duty and swimming is at your own risk.

 Bicycles are allowed on park roads, and cyclists may access miles of additional roads in the adjacent Chickasaw State Forest.

 Trail Rating: Intermediate

 Lake Placid and Lake Lajoie each provide year-round fishing for bass, bream, and catfish.
 Fish length and creel limits are posted.
 For information about boat rentals, please see the boating section above.

 Lakeshore Trail — 1.5 Miles — Natural Surface — Easy